joshchew24/notes/CPSC 330/Log Transformation.md

 4. The coefficient \beta 2\beta 2 is interpreted as an elasticity.
 It is the percentage increase in Y𝑌 from a one percent increase in X𝑋.
 5. If $X$ is a dummy variable, you include it without logging it.
 In this case, $\beta 2$ is the percent difference in $Y$ between the $X=1$ category and the $X=0$ category.
 6. If $X$ is time, again you include it without logging it, typically.
 In this case, $\beta 2$ is the growth rate in $Y$---measured in whatever time units $X$ is measured in.
 If $X$ is years, then the coefficient is annual growth rate in $Y$, for example.
-7. The slope coefficient, $\beta 2\beta 2, becomes scale-invariant.
-This means, on the one hand, that it has no units, and, on the other hand, that if you re-scale (i.e. change the units of) X𝑋 or Y𝑌, it will have absolutely no effect on the estimated value of \beta 2\beta 2.
+7. The slope coefficient, $\beta 2$, becomes scale-invariant.
+This means, on the one hand, that it has no units, and, on the other hand, that if you re-scale (i.e. change the units of) $X$ or $Y$, it will have absolutely no effect on the estimated value of $\beta 2$.
 Well, at least with OLS and other related estimators.
 8. If your data are log-normally distributed, then the log transformation makes them normally distributed.
 Normally distributed data have lots going for them.

 Statisticians generally find economists over-enthusiastic about this particular transformation of the data.
 This, I think, is because they judge my point 8 and the second half of my point 3 to be very important.
 Thus, in cases where the data are not log-normally distributed or where logging the data does not result in the transformed data having equal variance across observations, a statistician will tend not to like the transformation very much.
 The economist is likely to plunge ahead anyway since what we really like about the transformation are points 1,2,and 4-7.